henry2992/word-fury/README.md

 # word-fury
 Word Fury - Open Source Game

+Release Information

+**Pending New Release - Version 2.0**

+Date 07.24.15

+New functionality for V2.0 includes:

+New themes with new backgrounds and sounds
+New scoring pattern
+Words can be in English, Swahili, or Spanish
+Ability to mute music
+Choice of difficulty level

-Release Information (Current release - version 1.0):
+**Current release - version 1.0**

 Date 04.08.15